 Each event is designed with an elegant finesse that transcends the typical and takes you into an unexpected vision.
-Her goal is to tell a story, be it of romance or celebration.
-She has graciously agreed to share some of her knowledge for those planning their own event or wedding.
+Her goal is to tell a story, be it romance or celebration.
+She has graciously agreed to share some of her knowledge with those planning their own event or wedding.

-KRISTIN BANTA: The brand was originally created to fulfill what I deemed to be a largely untapped market, designing for those wanting un-formulaic or less traditional weddings.
-I originally studied stage production in college, working positions in catering and interior design following graduation.
-My experience led to early assignments designing and planning events more associated with fashion, music and non-profit while doing post graduate studies in marketing at UCLA.
+KRISTIN BANTA: The brand was originally created to fulfill what I deemed a largely untapped market, designing for those wanting un-formulaic or less traditional weddings.
+I originally studied stage production in college, working in catering and interior design after graduation.
+My experience led to early assignments designing and planning events more associated with fashion, music, and non-profit while doing post-graduate studies in marketing at UCLA.

-Though having had little experience in weddings, upon completion of my marketing program, I started KBE with the goal of offering an alternative, fashion forward and progressive approach to wedding design based on my professional experience and personal point of view.
+Though I had little experience in weddings, upon completing my marketing program, I started KBE to offer an alternative, fashion-forward and progressive approach to wedding design based on my professional experience and personal point of view.

-JOVANI: What are the most important elements to consider when planning any formal event?
+JOVANI: What are the most important elements when planning formal events?

 If creature comforts have been addressed, you have creative license to entertain and design with as progressive or unorthodox of an approach as desired – there are no rules.

-JOVANI: How do you begin putting together a theme/style for a wedding or formal event?
+JOVANI: How do you create a theme/style for a wedding or formal event?

 KRISTIN BANTA: The theme is developed around inspiration drawn from the client.
 In my opinion, the client IS the theme.
-Designing around an abstract theme or color palate without intention or relevance behind it can feel thin or one-note.
-To avoid this, I develop concepting based on the interest or passions of the client, the purpose of the event, the story of brand, the origin of the product being launched.
+Designing around an abstract theme or color palate without intention or relevance can feel thin or one-note.
+To avoid this, I develop concepts based on the client’s interest or passions, the event’s purpose, the story of the brand, and the origin of the product being launched.

-Think about any event as a unique entity with its own personality and fingerprint – its greater than a theme – it’s telling a story which is the soul of the spectacle.
+Think about any event as a unique entity with its own personality and fingerprint – it’s greater than a theme – it’s telling a story that is the spectacle’s soul.

 JOVANI: Where do you find inspiration when creating an original tabletop layout?

-KRISTIN BANTA: I invest a tremendous amount of time getting to know the story behind the event, our client’s passions and interests or the objective and messaging behind the brand depending upon what type of event we are designing for.
-The inspiration comes from the characteristics behind the event that make that event “story” unique.
+KRISTIN BANTA: I invest a tremendous amount of time getting to know the story behind the event, our client’s passions and interests or the brand’s objective and messaging, depending on what type of event we are designing for.
+The inspiration comes from the characteristics behind the event that make that event’s “story” unique.

-Events, at the end of the day, are and should be thought of as a medium for story telling.
-They should be multi-dimensional, provocative and memorable.
-After understanding what is behind the event, I pull from a vast array of creative outlets from fashion to architecture, art to interior design, history to film all of which assist me to clearly articulate the design line of the event.
+At the end of the day, events are and should be thought of as a medium for storytelling.
+They should be multi-dimensional, provocative, and memorable.
+After understanding what is behind the event, I pull from a vast array of creative outlets, from fashion to architecture, art to interior design, and history to film, all of which assist me to clearly articulate the design line of the event.

-JOVANI: What advice do you have for brides who have a tight budget but want to create a personalized wedding experience?
+JOVANI: What advice do you give brides with a tight budget but who want to create a personalized wedding experience?

-I would rather you served your favorite carrot cake with no decoration than spending on a lavishly decorated cake that you are not as excited to eat.
-From the beginning of the process, consider the details that make you YOU – your passions, the things you love, your favorite places to travel and the things that you enjoy eating and drinking.
-Think about your ideal home, your favorite movies and what makes you laugh.
+I would rather you serve your favorite carrot cake with no decoration than spend on a lavishly decorated cake you are not as excited to eat.
+From the beginning of the process, consider the details that make you YOU – your passions, the things you love, your favorite places to travel, and the things you enjoy eating and drinking.
+Think about your ideal home, favorite movies, and what makes you laugh.

 JOVANI: We love outdoor weddings!
 What are some gorgeous ways to add rustic touches to a countryside or garden wedding?

-KRISTIN BANTA: I generally like to introduce a paradoxical element between the space and the event design so if hosting within a barn, I often elect to import luxe elements to give sophistication to the rustic or natural surroundings.
+KRISTIN BANTA: I like to introduce a paradoxical element between the space and the event design.
+Hence, if hosting within a barn, I often elect to import luxe elements to give sophistication to the rustic or natural surroundings.

-As a counterpoint to the raw wood of a barn or the lush greenery from an open field, consider beautiful Persian rugs and Belgian linens, velvet slipper chairs and love seats.
-Just as we often like to bring the outside into an interior space with trees and greenery, bring the inside out to create opulence and comfort into a rustic setting.
+Consider beautiful Persian rugs, Belgian linens, velvet slipper chairs, and love seats as a counterpoint to the raw wood of a barn or the lush greenery from an open field.
+Just as we often like to bring the outside into an interior space with trees and greenery, bring the inside out to create opulence and comfort in a rustic setting.

 JOVANI: Beach weddings are increasingly popular – can you share a way to make a beach wedding stand out as different?

-KRISTIN BANTA: Most will design beach weddings with a distinctive seaside spin which is always timeless and beautiful.
-However to refresh oceanside styling, consider a polished residential approach by instead electing to import luxurious upholstered chairs and a tailored ceremony structure featuring a clean valance with kick pleats.
+KRISTIN BANTA: Most will design beach weddings with a distinctive seaside spin that is always timeless and beautiful.
+However, to refresh oceanside styling, consider a polished residential approach by electing to import luxurious upholstered chairs and a tailored ceremony structure featuring a clean valance with kick pleats.